findy-network/findy-network.github.io/content/en/blog/modifiablity-and-readability/index.md

 > handbook](https://www.nasa.gov/wp-content/uploads/2018/09/nasa_systems_engineering_handbook_0.pdf)

-In this post, I'll explain what multi-disciplinary software development practises mean when your development fast-phasing OSS.
+In this post, I'll explain what multi-disciplinary software development practices mean when your development is fast-phasing OSS.

 ## Code Modifiability

 Most of the computer software is never ready.
-During its life-cycle its under continuous changes: new features are needed, bugs must be fixed, technical depth need to be amortized, etc.
+During its life cycle, it is under continuous changes: new features are needed, bugs must be fixed, technical depth need to be amortized, etc.

-In the modern OSS-based software development modifiability can be thought as refactor-ability.
+In modern OSS-based software development, modifiability can be thought of as refactorability.
 Why?

 Because we want to follow The Boy Scouting Rule:

 > *Always leave the code you are working on a little bit better than you found it.*

-Excellent example of this rule is that when you find a bug, before fixing it to the main stream, implement automatic tests to reproduce it.
+An excellent example of this rule is that when you **find a bug, before fixing it to the mainstream, implement automatic tests to reproduce it**.

-#### Refactor-ability
+#### Refactorability

-Go programming language is the most refactor friendly of them all I have used.
+Go programming language is the most refactor-friendly of them all I have used.
 1. integrated test harness
 1. benchmark tests
 1. namespace and module integration
 1. orthogonality
 1. interface structure (no implementation declaration needed)
 1. no `self` or `this` reserved words, you name object instances yourself
-1. real hybrid language combining OOP and need functional programming features concentrating simplicity
+1. actual hybrid language combining OOP and needs functional programming features concentrating on simplicity
 1. *batteries included* -standard library
 1. type polymorphism, i.e., generics

-I don't think that's even all of the features that help refactoring your code but this are the fundamentals in the importance order.
+I don't think that's even all of the features that help refactor your code, but these are the fundamentals in the critical order.

-Like any other programming language Go isn't perfect yet.
-The current error handling mechanism and strict community with their 'idiomatic' language policies restrict some of Go's refactoring capabilities.
-But you can avoid them by using helper packages, and by using your own brains.
+Like any other programming language, Go isn't perfect yet.
+The current error-handling mechanism and strict community with their 'idiomatic' language policies restrict some of Go's refactoring capabilities.
+But you can avoid them by using helper packages and your brains.

-And of course, there's two new language release every year.
-Let's hope that upcoming versions help us to keep our Go projects refactor-able and maybe even help a little bit more.
+And, of course, there are two new language releases every year.
+Let's hope that upcoming versions help us keep our Go projects refactorable and maybe even help a little more.

 ## Code Readability